OJAgrawal/Bonfire-Project/README.md

 # Bonfire 🔥

+What To Do:
+1: Write npm install in the terminal
+2: Write npx next dev in the terminal
+3: Ctrl+click the local host url
+4:You should be good to go

 ## About the Project

 Bonfire is a social event platform that empowers anyone to host or join real-world gatherings — no followers, no clout required.
 Whether it’s a rooftop jam, a chai meetup, or a quick coding session, Bonfire lets people connect through moments, not metrics.